mendix/docs/content/data-hub/data-hub-catalog/search.md

 category: "Data Hub Catalog"
 menu_order: 10
 description: "Describes how to find data sources and datasets in the Data Hub Catalog."
-tags: ["data hub", "data hub catalog"]
+tags: ["data hub", "data hub catalog", "data source", "dataset"]
 ---

 ## 1 Introduction

 Finding the right data to use in your app development is made easier using the search functionality in the Data Hub Catalog.
-The details of registered data assets can be accessed via the [Data Hub Search API](/apidocs-mxsdk/apidocs/data-hub-apis), or viewed in the [Asset details](#search-details) screen of the Catalog or the [Data Hub pane](/refguide/data-hub-pane) in Studio Pro.
-This document describes the functionality of the Data Hub Catalog.
+The details of registered data assets can be accessed using the [Data Hub Search API](/apidocs-mxsdk/apidocs/data-hub-apis), or viewed in the [Asset details](#search-details) screen of the Catalog or the [Data Hub pane](/refguide/data-hub-pane) in Studio Pro.
+This document describes how you can search in Data Hub Catalog.

-## 2 Search via the API {#search-api}
+## 2 Search Using the API {#search-api}

 To use the Data Hub Catalog Search API, you need the following: